tomjoht/tomjoht.github.io/pages/general/analytics.md

 If you're thinking of [advertising on idratherbewriting.com](/advertising/), it's important to get a  sense of the traffic and analytics of the audience so that your ad not only has visibility, but visibility with the right audience.

 In 2019, idratherbewriting.com had 1,974,524 page views, or about 5,409 page views a day (225 page views an hour).
 More specifically, users created 1,207,264 sessions, with 1.64 pages per session and an average of 1:41 minutes per session.
-I update the information here each after diving deep into the information from Google Analytics.

 {{site.data.alerts.note}}For details about advertising spaces available, see <a href="/advertising">Advertising</a>. {{site.data.alerts.end}}